cnio-bu/cnio-bu.github.io/docs/admin/tasks.md

 ## CNIO shared homes

 Home mounting was originally done with autofs.
-It does not play well with systemd and the long delays on network uplinks, so it's a bit of a mess in Ubuntu 18.
-I'm therefore now doing the old-fashioned fstab mounting.
+It does not play well with systemd and the long delays on network uplinks, so it's a bit of a mess in Ubuntu (tested on 18).
+The "classic" fstab mounting is therefore preferred.

+!!!
+Warning

+    The "classic" and the autofs mounts are mutually exclusive.
+You need to set up one or the other.
+Otherwise you'll have conflicts and problems will arise.

 ### Classic mount